TechnoMageKOMT/Programming_Notes/GIT_Notes.md

 origin  git@github.com:TechnoMageKOMT/git-essentials.git (push)
 ```

-If these are https:// urls use the follwing command to change the particular repo to SSH:
+If these are https:// urls and SSH i spreferred, use the follwing command to change the particular repo to SSH:

 ```bash
 git remote set-url origin <URL> (The URL here is the one listed with the green button on git)